cloudcoderdotorg/progsnap-spec/spec-0.1-dev.md

 text       | *String*      | yes       | Text
 snapids    | Array of *Int*  | only for "snapshot" events<sup>&Dagger;</sup> | Array of snapshot ids (corresponding to *Submission*, *Compilation*, and/or *TestResults* events)

-<sup>\*</sup> Each edit event must be assigned an `id` that is unique within the context of the work history file in which it appears.
+<sup>\*</sup> Each edit event must be assigned an `editid` that is unique within the context of the work history file in which it appears.
 These ids are not necessarily unique over all work history files, although they could be.

 <sup>&dagger;</sup> `start` and `end` fields are only required for "insert" and "delete" edits; they may be omitted for "fulltext" edits